 74. For example, when the Portuguese were attempting to evangelise India “to instruct the inhabitants in the Catholic Faith and good morals” as decreed by the Pope―the Pope himself was taxing lepers and prostitutes in Rome, ten percent of their incomes, and was doing this on the authority of Catholicism’s greatest theologian, St. Thomas Aquinas.
 For references see David Yallop’s In God’s Name, Nino Lo Bello’s The Vatican Empire, M. Murray O’Hair’s Let’s Prey and Avro Manhattan’s The Vatican Billions, The Dollar and the Vatican, Vatican Imperialism in the Twentieth Century, The Vatican in World Politics, The Vatican in Asia, and Catholic Imperialism and World Freedom.
 Avro Manhattan is a former BBC political commentator.

 75. Mother Teresa used to tell her international donor audiences, from whom she collected millions of tax-free dollars for her missionary enterprise, that what India really needed was Jesus.
-We observe that the former Yugoslavia, Northern Ireland, South Africa, Rwanda, Brazil, the Philippines―to name a few―all have Jesus, and have had him for some time, but that he does not seem to have done any of them any moral, spiritual, or material good.
+We observe that the former Yugoslavia, Northern Ireland, South Africa, Rwanda, Brazil, the Philippines―to name a few―all have Jesus, and have had him for some time, but he does not seem to have done them any moral, spiritual, or material good.

 76. Malachi Martin, in The Jesuits, writes, “The subcontinent of India, in the eyes of Vatican planners, has a primordial importance as the one country in Asia where the Church can make huge headway.
 The Roman Catholic Church has poured vast resources into India.
 Religious orders run 115 colleges with 135,000 students, 1,200 high schools with over 500,000 pupils, 242 technical schools with over 400,000 students.
 It is estimated that 60 percent of all students in India attend Roman Catholic schools and colleges.
 In those seats of learning, 50 percent of the teachers are non-Christian.
 Jesuits are involved on the local, state, and national level.”
 Raymond James Paul, in A Catholic’s Believe It or Not, writes, “More than 7,000 educational institutions have been established by the Catholic Church in India.”
 The real figure is much higher as these books were published in 1987 and 1963 respectively.
 They do not include non-Catholic educational institutions which have proliferated in recent years with the rapid spread of evangelical Protestant churches in India.
 A truer picture of the Christian landscape in India can be got from the 1992 report of the World Council of Churches, which says, “Indian churches put together are the biggest single land owner in India.”